 KU Law’s experiential learning program includes a mix of live-client clinics, field placements and skills simulations.
 Students can participate in moot court, mock trial, transactional competitions, student-edited journals and pro bono service.

 In addition to the three-year J.D. program, KU Law offers three graduate programs for international students.
 The school's location at a major research university supports 11 joint degree programs.
-KU Law also offers a master's degree and graduate certificate in Homeland Security: Law & Policy.
+KU Law also offers a master's degree and a graduate certificate in Homeland Security: Law & Policy.